mrpbennett/home-ops/README.md

 This is a mono repository for my home infrastructure and Kubernetes node.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Kubernetes](https://kubernetes.io/), [ArgoCD](https://argoproj.github.io/cd/), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

-I have a single node running a K3s instance and a single node running soley Docker with portainer.
-This is now more of a dev enviroment rather than a Kubernetes homelab.
+I have a two nodes running a K3s instance and a single vm running soley Docker with portainer.
+This is now more of a dev enviroment, or a way to deploy applications that other apps depend on.
+Saves recreating them when I tear down my Kubernetes cluster.

 ## The purpose here is to learn Kubernetes, while practising GitOps